MicrosoftDocs/azure-docs/articles/active-directory-b2c/sign-in-options.md

 ## Phone or email sign-in

-You can choose to combine the [phone sign-in](#phone-sign-in), and the [email sign-in](#email-sign-in).
+You can choose to combine the [phone sign-in](#phone-sign-in), and the [email sign-in](#email-sign-in) in your local account identity provider settings.
 In the sign-up or sign-in page, user can type a phone number, or email address.
 Based on the user input, Azure AD B2C takes the user to the corresponding flow.

 ![Phone or email sign-up or sign-in experience](./media/sign-in-options/local-account-phone-and-email-experience.png)